Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Embedding Method for S-unamenable s

-Since this reduction step introduces a new variable $\bm{u}$, the corresponding lifting of the consistent initial values must be addressed.
-One approach to this problem is to solve the new system $\bm{F}^{aug}$ to obtain lifted consistent initial values.
-But this approach is unnecessary and expensive.
-According to Definition \ref{define_IRE}, the consistent initial values of the new variables $\bm{u}$ can simply be taken as the initial values of their replaced variables $\bm{s}$.
-Then $\bm{\xi}$ takes the same initial value as was assigned to $\bm{y}$.
+Most preferably, the initial values of the new variables $\bm{u}$ can simply be taken as the initial values of their replaced variables $\bm{s}$.
+And $\bm{\xi}$ takes the same initial value as was assigned to $\bm{y}$.